Shaadalam9/llm-traffic-scene/README.md

 Distribution of objects detected in the videos, sorted by the average values of object counts..

 [![Continent and Average Value Sorting](figures/continent_average.png?raw=true)](https://htmlpreview.github.io/?https://github.com/Shaadalam9/llm-traffic-scene/blob/main/figures/continent_average.html)
-Distribution of objects detected in the videos, first grouped by continent and then sorted by average values within each continent..
+Distribution of objects detected in the videos, first grouped by continent and then sorted by average values within each continent.

 ## Contact